EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Transferring EDHOC in CoAP {#app-a1}

-EDHOC can be transferred as an exchange of CoAP {{RFC7252}} messages, with the CoAP client as party U and the CoAP server as party V. By default EDHOC is sent to the Uri-Path: "/.well-known/edhoc", but an application may define its own path that can be discovered e.g. using resource directory {{I-D.ietf-core-resource-directory}}.
+EDHOC can be transferred as an exchange of CoAP {{RFC7252}} messages, with the CoAP client as party U and the CoAP server as party V. By default, EDHOC is sent to the Uri-Path: "/.well-known/edhoc", but an application may define its own path that can be discovered e.g. using resource directory {{I-D.ietf-core-resource-directory}}.

 In practice, EDHOC message\_1 is sent in the payload of a POST request from the client to the server's resource for EDHOC.
 EDHOC message\_2 or the EDHOC error message is sent from the server to the client in the payload of a 2.04 Changed response.
 EDHOC message\_3 or the EDHOC error message is sent from the client to the server's resource in the payload of a POST request.
 If needed, an EDHOC error message is sent from the server to the client in the payload of a 2.04 Changed response